Apple-1 market

 Information needed from buyer

-Price range, contact details including full name, e-mail address, phone number and a proof that this is a serious request.
+Price range, contact details including full name, e-mail address, phone number, and proof that this is a serious request.

 Any e-mail that seems to be fake will be ignored.